Last Updated on: 7th November 2023, 09:19 am

 If the weather conditions are normal or warm, then this 20 lb tank can last for 35–40 hours or even more.

-It is due to the fact that when the weather is cold, it affects the internal temperature of the smoker because the smoking process is prolonged, which eventually results in burning more fuel.
+It is because when the weather is cold, it affects the internal temperature of the smoker because the smoking process is prolonged, which eventually results in burning more fuel.

 Although the commonly used propane tank can last for approximately 20 hours, it’s better to always have a backup in case the primary propane tank runs out of propane.